 - To strive to combat all forms of prejudice and injustice

-The Leadership College, Rylands High, Herzlia High, Spine Road High, Oude Molen Academy, Gardens Commercial, Sea Point High, Springfield Convent, The German School.
+Rylands High, Herzlia High, Spine Road High, Oude Molen Academy, Gardens Commercial, Sea Point High, Springfield Convent, Just Grace.

 Following the model on the right, we begin with the centre of the circle, giving the learners a strong sense of self, grounded them in who they are and beginning to unpack they way they view the world.
 This is done through a 4 day camp, where the learners eat, work and play together, challenging each others minds and growing together.
 From this process relationships start to form, recognising commonalities across our perceived differences.
 This work is taken forward into the monthly meetings, where we continue the learning and engagement through interactive activities and dialogue sessions.